richvigorito/dev-challenges/week4_wiltchamberlains_100_point_game/solutions/bash/README.md

 You can watch the live simulation of the scoring events below:
 ![Watch the simulation](simulation.gif)

-... mind blowing right? haha
+... i know what you're thinking; minds blown!

 ---